Bring little kids to Art-A-Whirl with a couple strategies for keeping it fun.

 A cheap umbrella stroller and maybe a backpack are all you really need for outings like this with small kids.
 The stroller folds fast, it’s light weight and, in my case, it was $5 at a thrift store and lasted for several children.
 I was never worried about losing it.
 With the stroller, I had two choices.
 I could tuck a couple of diapers and wipes in my purse and have an exit strategy, or I could afford to bring my festival backpack because it hooked onto the back of the stroller and I didn’t have to carry it.
 I also had the backpack long enough that I didn’t care if it got lost or stolen.
 Just a note, I learned the hard way to always put receipts and other personal identifiers in my purse, which I wear, not in the bag that I leave unattended.

 Art-A-Whirl is one of those awesome street food events and I do like to sneak off and buy something for myself sometimes.
 However, street food is not the most budget-friendly way to feed a big family, so we either bring snacks or we plan a quick stop at Eastside Food Co-op or one of the many ethnic grocery stores in Northeast Minneapolis on our way home.
 We can usually find the ingredients to make anything we found tempting.

 Strategy #2 – Options Without Expectations

 I found — at least for my family — the best plan is a loose plan.
 I start at NEMAA’s website and note the activities I find most appealing.
 (NEMAA’s website improves every year.
-This year, you can filter activities by “Family-Friendly” and also by “interactive activities”.
+This year, you can filter stops by “Family-Friendly” and also by “interactive activities”.
 Plus, I’ll definitely pick up a booklet from the information booth once we arrive.
 Our minimum goal in year’s past has been a trolley ride around NE Minneapolis and making it to my husband’s performances.
 As my kids have gotten bigger, we’ve done more.